Physium/wjloh/_posts/2018-11-11-Terraform-vSphere-IaC.md

 ### Terra... what?

 So with the introduction of Terraform, it basically simplifies the overall process of writing code to provision and manage your infrastructure.
-As, Terraform comes with its own configuration engine &language known as [HCL](https://github.com/hashicorp/hcl) it helps to mask away a lot of the back-end complexities and simplifies the infrastructure configurations process.
+As Terraform comes with its own configuration engine & language known as [HCL](https://github.com/hashicorp/hcl), it helps to mask away a lot of the back-end complexities and simplifies the infrastructure configurations process.

-For more information on what Terraform is, feel free to read the official documentation.
+For more information on what Terraform is, checkout the official documentation.
 * [What is Terraform?](https://www.terraform.io/intro/index.html)
 * [Use Cases](https://www.terraform.io/intro/use-cases.html)